bhou/playlist-server/README.md

 | integer, unique id | integer, the playlist id | integer, the id video id | integer, the id of the previous video |

 # Rest API

+## Security

+The server is not protected by HTTPS.

+NOTICE: Always deploy it behind a reverse proxy with HTTPS enabled.
+You can benefits not only the security but also load balancing, 0 down time deployment, etc.

+## Authentication/Authorization

+APIs are protected by token based authentication/authorization system.
+The distribution of token is not included in this server, please use a Oauth2 or SAML federation server to distribute the token and use the token in all your API requests:

+> Authorization: Bearer [your token]

+In *server.py*, modify the `protected` function to verify the token (Now the verification is disabled for demo)

 ## Response Format Convention